sengstacken/namer-summit-2024-genAI-privacy/README.md

 - **Metadata Filtering for Access Control:** We will show how to apply metadata-based filtering to ensure that document retrieval is restricted to only those documents that each user is authorized to access.
 - **VPC Endpoint Integration:** Participants will learn how to connect their VPC and associated resources to communicate directly with the Bedrock API using VPC endpoints.
 This ensures that all API calls remain private within your VPC and do not traverse the public internet.
-- **VPC Endpoint Policies:** We will implement a VPC endpoint policy that restricts access to the Bedrock API based on specific conditions, adding an additional layer of security beyond the traditional IAM roles.
-This will ensure that API access is tightly controlled, regardless of what IAM roles may be in place.

 By the end of the workshop, participants will have hands-on experience with securely integrating a Bedrock Knowledge Base into a VPC architecture that maintains user privacy and access control at both the data and network levels.